vinarmani/truf-node/deployments/infra/README.md

 NODE_PRIVATE_KEYS="key1,key2,key3" \
 GENESIS_PATH="/path/to/genesis.json" \
 cdk deploy --profile <YOUR-AWS-PROFILE> TN-From-Config* TN-Cert* \
---parameters TN-From-Config-<environment>-Stack:stage=dev \
+  -c stage=dev \
---parameters TN-From-Config-<environment>-Stack:devPrefix=<YOUR-DEV-PREFIX> \
+  -c devPrefix=<YOUR-DEV-PREFIX> \
   --parameters TN-From-Config-<environment>-Stack:sessionSecret=abab
 ```

 ## Redeploying Instances from Launch Templates

-In our stack, the launch templates for the Kwil Gateway (kgw) and Indexer instances are created, and the instances themselves are **not** automatically provisioned.
-This approach provides greater flexibility and control over instance deployment and updates.
+In our stack, the launch templates for the Kwil Gateway (kgw) and Indexer instances are created.
+For the **TnAutoStack**, the instances themselves are also automatically provisioned.
+For the **TnFromConfigStack**, the instances are **not** automatically provisioned.
+This section primarily applies to the `TnFromConfigStack` or manual redeployment scenarios.

 Below are the steps to redeploy an instance using the launch templates:

 1. **Deploy a New Instance from the Launch Template**